Leifur James

 Leifur James is an English record producer and composer known for his esoteric avant-garde style.
 In 2018, his critically acclaimed debut album A Louder Silence was released on Night Time Stories, which was followed by a second album Angel In Disguise in June 2020.
-He released his revered third album Magic Seeds in November 2024.
+He released his third album Magic Seeds in November 2024.

 Career

-Since beginning his career with his debut album A Louder Silence in 2018, Leifur James garnered critical attention, occupying the space between experimentation and introspection.
-Support on the airwaves came from leading radio presenters Tom Ravenscroft, Mary Anne Hobbs and Gilles Peterson on BBC6 Music, Young Turks label show on NTS and Bradley Zero & Charlie Bones on Worldwide FM.
-Soon after the album a remix EP followed with cutting edge reworks from up and coming talent across the electronic music spectrum.
-This included remixes from Bruce, FaltyDL and Whities producer Coby Sey, leading to praised reviews from music publications Resident Advisor, Pitchfork, Mixmag, Electronic Sound, Future Music UK.
+James debuted with A Louder Silence in 2018.
+Support on the airwaves came from radio presenters Tom Ravenscroft, Mary Anne Hobbs and Gilles Peterson on BBC6 Music, Young Turks label show on NTS and Bradley Zero & Charlie Bones on Worldwide FM.
+Soon after the album a remix EP was released, with remixes from Bruce, FaltyDL and Whities producer Coby Sey.
+The album was praised by music publications Resident Advisor, Pitchfork, Mixmag, Electronic Sound, Future Music UK.

-In February 2020, James announced his follow up album Angel of Disguise on Night Time Stories.
+In February 2020, James announced his follow-up album Angel of Disguise on Night Time Stories.
 Leading up the release of Angel In Disguise, British electronic music magazine DJ Mag premiered the album's fourth single Ritual describing the track as feeling "indebted to Burial’s nightbus-tailored garage, while wavering synth cries and cinematic pianos".
-A very well received album earned the place as 'Album Of The Month' by Future Music for a "magnificent record" by "a singular artist who revels in playing with boundaries" and a review from Crack Magazine stating that "Angel In Disguise certainly demonstrates James' skill as a producer".
-Upon the album's full release, Vinyl Factory dubbed it as "melancholic electronica", solidifying James' sonic development from the more upbeat A Louder Silence.
+A very well received album was chosen as 'Album Of The Month' by Future Music, which called it a "magnificent record" by "a singular artist who revels in playing with boundaries" and a review from Crack Magazine stating that "Angel In Disguise certainly demonstrates James' skill as a producer".
+Upon the album's full release, Vinyl Factory dubbed it as "melancholic electronica."